 How is an LLC Established?

 Under the Georgia Limited Liability Company Act (the “Georgia LLC Act”), one or more organizers (the people establishing the business) must file an Articles of Organization with Georgia’s Secretary of State Office.
 Interestingly, very little information is required in the articles of organization itself.
 First, the document must state the LLC’s name (which must meet a list of basic requirements under the act, including having the word limited liability company or various abbreviations like LLC or LC. in its name).
-Second, the document may include any other provisions consistent with law and the Georgia LLC Act.
+Second, the document may include any other provisions consistent with the law.

 Finally, a Limited Liability Company must file an annual registration with the Secretary of State – O.C.G.A. § 14-11-1103.
 The LLC must designate a period of one, two, or three years as the valid annual registration period.
 If any of the provided registration information changes during the filing period, an LLC must amend its filing documents.
 Again, the process is surprisingly easy and can be done through the Secretary of State’s website or mailed to the office.